tonimore/docker-events/README.md

 ```
 nsenter -n -t $(docker inspect --format {{.State.Pid}} <container>) <command>
 ```

-To track container start events common used ```docker events```

-So here is simple service that will do that.
+To track container start events common used ```docker events``` So here is a simple service that will do that.

 ## How it works